Newton Road, Warrington, Cheshire, WA3 2AW

 Welcome to Lowton Junior and Infant School, encouraging growth at every stage of your child’s development.

 Welcome back to Year 4’s weekly blog.
+This week seems to have flown by!

 Love from Miss Myers, Mrs Davies and Y4 x